hispanicdevian/MonithorClient/README.md

 ## Ment to be used with [MonotoolAPI](https://github.com/hispanicdevian/MonotoolAPI/tree/main)

 > [!NOTE]
-> The private version currently handles different functions since it is tailored specifically for a company's needs
+> The private version handles various functions, as it is specifically tailored for a company's needs.
+That said, this is the core upon which they all are based